-The Temple anesthesiology residency is an advanced entry program, beginning at the Clinical Anesthesia-1 (PGY-2) year.
-The program has 24 residents, 8 in each year.
-As residents progress from the CA-1 through the CA-3 year, they receive progressive levels of responsibility.
-Our goal is for each resident to develop sound clinical judgment and technical skills.
-In the pages that follow there will be a general description of the three clinical anesthesia years, a table outlining the distribution of rotations among the three years, and a description of the various subspecialty rotations and divisions.
+The Temple anesthesiology residency offers both advanced entry and categorical positions.
+The program which originally began with 24 residents is currently expanding to 44 posts.
+As residents progress from the intern year through CA-3 year, they receive progressive levels of responsibility.
+Our goal is to have each resident develop sound clinical judgment and technical skills.
+Following is a general overview of what each year of the program offers, outlining the distribution and description of rotations among the training years.

 Clinical Base Training

 Clinical Anesthesia - 1 Year

-The CA-1 year begins with a nine-week orientation period during which residents are introduced to their new roles in the operating room.
+The CA-1 year begins with an eight-week orientation period during which residents are introduced to their new roles in the operating room.
 Resident and Faculty preceptors guide you through your first eight weeks in the operating rooms, and formal didactic sessions provide basic instruction in preanesthetic evaluation, preparation of the operating room for an anesthetic, and the conduct of and recovery from anesthesia.
-Residents are initially assigned to simple cases so that the fundamental principles of safe anesthetic practice can be learned.

-During the CA-1 year, residents will primarily be assigned to non-subspecialty anesthesia cases (e.g., orthopedics, general surgery, gynecology, plastic surgery, ENT, oral surgery).
+During the CA-1 year, residents are primarily assigned to non-subspecialty anesthesia cases (orthopedics, general surgery, gynecology, plastic surgery, ENT, oral surgery).
 As residents progress, they will be assigned more complex patients having more complex surgical procedures.
-Several subspeciality areas may be introduced during CA-1 year are obstetric anesthesia, preanesthetic assessment clinic, and cardiac anesthesia (for approximately 75% of the CA-1 class), and post-anesthesia care unit.
+Several subspeciality areas may be introduced during CA-1 year are critical care medicine, obstetric anesthesia, pre-anesthetic assessment clinic, and cardiac anesthesia (for approximately 75% of the CA-1 class), and post-anesthesia care unit.
 Early exposure to subspecialty rotations will be based on resident interest and training suitability.
 At this point in their career, opt to pursue the clinical scientist track.

 Clinical Anesthesia - 2 Year

-The CA-2 year is primarily devoted to the subspecialties of anesthesia practice.
-Residents have rotations in cardiac anesthesia, critical care, neurosurgical anesthesia, pain management, pediatric anesthesia, regional anesthesia, and more advanced non-subspecialty anesthesia, including anesthesia for bariatric surgery and burn surgery.
+The CA-2 year is devoted largely to the subspecialties of anesthesia practice.
+Residents have rotations in cardiac anesthesia, acute pain, critical care, neurosurgical anesthesia, pain management, pediatric anesthesia, regional anesthesia, and more advanced non-subspecialty anesthesia, including anesthesia for bariatric surgery and burn surgery.